 The hammer coral is a moderately challenging species to care for.
 The large and delicate polyps, the need for stable water parameters, moderate water flow, regular feedings, and the need to test for and maintain calcium levels above 400ppm puts these great corals in the category of moderate care level.

-Clownfishes will often find an alternate host, like a hammer coral or even a toadstool leather coral, if an anemone is not available.
+Clownfishes will often find an alternate host, like hammer corals or even a toadstool leather coral, if an anemone is not available.
 This can actually be the best of both worlds.
-You get to watch the natural behavior of the clownfish and you don’t have to have an anemone, which are often problematic.
+You get to watch the natural behavior of the clownfish and you don’t have to have an anemone, which is often problematic.

 Whether to buy a hammer coral or not

 The hammer coral is a perfect coral for anyone with a moderate amount of reef aquarium success.
-Before trying a hammer coral or any LPS coral, I strongly recommend you start off caring for some of the bulletproof soft coral species first.
+Before trying this or any LPS coral species, I strongly recommend you start off caring for some of the bulletproof soft coral species first.

 Once you’ve mastered caring for softies, the hammer coral is a perfect gateway coral to the land of stony corals, if you have space in your tank to add them, give them room to grow and still keep a safe distance from your other corals.